Ramandeep146/FamBudgetly/README.md

 	When any category's total spending reaches 80% of the budget, the system will send an alert email to all users.

 11. Generating Reports:
-	The super user account type should be able to generate a monthly report.
+	The super users are able to generate a monthly report and download a CSV file containing the data.

 Total time taken to complete the project: 2 Months.